Maizet

 Maizet (/fr/) is a commune in the Calvados department in the Normandy region in northwestern France.

 Geography

 The Orne river and the Ruisseau de la Planquette are the two watercourses flowing through the commune.

+The commune borders the area known as Suisse Normande.

 Twin towns – sister cities

 Maizet, along with eight other communes, Amayé-sur-Orne, Avenay, Montigny, Préaux-Bocage, Maisoncelles-sur-Ajon, Sainte-Honorine-du-Fay, Vacognes-Neuilly and Montillières-sur-Orne, is a member of The ICL Val Orne, which has organised being twinned with: